ddj231/Handel/README.md

 You're all set!

+**Alternatively**

-**Alternatively install with the following:**
+Install Handel with the following:

 ```
 npm i handel-pl-dev
 ```

-and import Handel with the following:
+And import Handel with the following:

 ```
 import * as Handel from 'handel-pl-dev';